-Students and recent graduates of PAB accredited programs can:
+- Students and graduates of PAB accredited programs can:

-- Enroll in the program at any time, starting in November 2017
+- Enroll in the program at any time

-- Register for the AICP Certification Exam in December or June after you graduate
+- Register for the AICP Certification Exam starting in December or June after you graduate

 - Use the payment program for exam fees